Public Works Director

 The Department is represented by a multitude of professional and licensed/certified disciplines working in the following divisions:

 The Automotive Division is responsible for the acquisition, maintenance, and disposal of all City vehicles and heavy equipment.
 In addition, the division provides fueling services to the City’s fleet.

 The Central Administrative Division receives and handles all customer service-related requests that are submitted via telephone, email and in person by residents, visitors, other City departments and agencies.
 The division routes requests to the proper divisions within the Public Works Department and/or other City departments, municipalities and agencies.
 Requests are documented through the GovQA web platform for proper follow-up and future reference.
 Further, the division manages the department’s payroll; responds to personnel related matters and other inquiries; manages operational budgets and processes operational/capital projects’ requisitions and invoices; and supports the department’s Director, Assistant Directors, Chiefs and Supervisors.
 The Central Administrative Division is the bridge between the multiple divisions and supports in consolidating all operations for uniformity.

-The Engineering Division provides engineering and architectural services for the City using a combination of in-house personnel and outside consultants for various projects (paving, drainage, sanitary sewers, force mains, traffic, etc.).
-The division reviews plans, issues permits and inspects construction in the public right-of-way consisting of roadways, waterways and easements.
+The Engineering Division provides design and construction services for the City using a combination of in-house personnel and outside consultants for various capital improvement projects (Parking Garage Repairs, Facility Repairs and Reroofing, Parks Improvements, paving, drainage, sanitary sewers, traffic management, etc.).
+The Division also manages permitting and inspection of all construction activities along the public right-of-way.

 R.O.W.
 Maintenance & Enforcement Division